 Research in the Classroom

-In spring 2015, Nick took Professor Margaret Newell's History 4005 course.
-Nick's class paper, "The Shaping of a Superpower: America's Dominos of Diplomatic Victories", was the result of extensive research utilizing his Spanish language skills along with historical analysis.
+Nick took Professor Margaret Newell's History 4005 course.
+His class paper, "The Shaping of a Superpower: America's Dominos of Diplomatic Victories", was the result of extensive research utilizing his Spanish language skills along with historical analysis.
 In this video Nick describes his research process and experiences in the class.

 Evin graduated from Ohio State in 2015 with a B.A. in history.
 Before graduating, he enrolled in History 4005 with Professor Margaret Newell.
 In that course, Evin wrote a research paper, "Education for Citizenship: The Evolution and Enduring Legacy of Common School Funding in Early Ohio".
 In the video below Evin and Professor Newell discuss the research process and Evin's experiences in the course.

 During the summer of 2016, Matt Schneider (History & Geography double major) traveled to South Africa to engage in undergraduate research.
 In this video, Matt describes his experiences in Zimbabwe and Zambia.